aclason/rsortie/README.md

 The user must also download and be familiar with SORTIE-ND, to learn and download the SORTIE-ND GUI, please visit http://www.sortie-nd.org/.

-All questions regarding this code should be directed to alana.clason@bvrc.ca or sortie@bvcentre.ca
+All questions regarding this code should be directed to alana.clason@bvcentre.ca or sortie@bvcentre.ca

 ## Installation